 QBE says premiums jump on crop insurance, warns of hit from Ukraine war

-May 5 (Reuters) - Australia's QBE Insurance Group QBE.AX on Thursday said its first-quarter written premiums grew 22% in constant currency terms, as volatility because of the Russia-Ukraine war led to more demand to insure grains and other crops.
+May 5 (Reuters) - Australia's QBE Insurance Group QBE.AX said on Thursday its first-quarter written premiums grew 22% in constant currency terms, as volatility because of the Russia-Ukraine war led to more demand to insure crops.

+The war in Ukraine has rattled commodity markets as it threatens to choke supplies from Ukraine and Russia, which together account for about 30% of the world's wheat trade.
+It has led to a surge in demand for Australian grain.

+QBE said its quarterly gross written premiums rose to $6.9 billion, and forecast premiums for crop insurance would jump by more than 22% to about $3.3 billion this year.

 ((Savyata.Mishra@thomsonreuters.com;))